This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This particular site only brews their experimental flavors (the more mainstream beers are brewed at a larger off-site facility), but that means the taproom has plenty of interesting beers to choose from for your flight.
 Try a green tea lager, barrel-aged beers, “limeade” sours, rose IPA, or anything that’s a collaboration with the coffeeshop next door.

 This is a great place for lunch while you’re here.
 My wrap was okay but the Salmon BLT seemed to be a runaway hit by others in my group.
 Not hungry enough for a full meal?
 Order a side of beer-battered french fries and thank me later.

 Tempe gets 330 days of sunshine a year so it would be a shame not to enjoy that for how amazing it is.

 I’d be lying if I said I spent my whole trip sightDOING without spending at least a little time reading in the pool (yes, in the pool, because even in February it was warm enough to swim!).

 This would also be an excellent time to layer on some sunscreen and take a cat nap on a lounge chair because there’s still more things to do in Tempe!

 Wander the Desert Botanical Garden

-This is my favorite place in all of Tempe — I went back in 2016 on a trip through metropolitan Phoenix — and had to return this time around, too.
+This is my favorite place in all of Tempe — I first went in 2016 on a trip through metropolitan Phoenix and had to return this time around, too.
 The gardens cover 140 acres of landscaped desert.
 There are hundred-year-old saguaros and exhibits about conservation and if you’re lucky, you’ll see little bunnies hopping through some of the bushes.